learn-co-curriculum/pc-ios-day02-essentials/README.md

 ```

 ##Methods##
-A method is a concept across virtually all computer programming languages.
+A method is a concept that exists across virtually all computer programming languages.
 A method is just a set of instructions that you assign a name and likely use over and over again.
 For example, if we had a method called

 ```swift
 func brush_your_teeth()